bigscience-workshop/data-preparation/README.md

-# data-preparation
+# Data prepation

-Code used for sourcing/cleaning dataset for BigScience project
+Code used for sourcing and pre-processing datasets for BigScience project